 Detected $\alpha$ particles might originate from a source other than elastic scattering of $^{30}$S with the helium nuclei in the target gas.
 We applied software gates to the PPAC data event-by-event to ensure the incident beam ions were consistent with the properties of $^{30}$S, which removed contributions to the $\alpha$ spectrum induced by other heavy ion species within the cocktail beam.

 One might imagine various reactions with the PPACs, Kapton window (stoichiometry C$_{22}$H$_{10}$N$_{2}$O$_{5}$), or the CO$_{2}$ used as a quenching gas in the active target.
-The standard PPACs used at CRIB are each filled with 9~Torr C$_{3}$F$_{8}$ over a length of $\approx 35$ mm ($\approx 0.3~{\rm mg}~{\rm cm}^{-2}$) confined with 2~$\mu$m aluminized Mylar windows (H$_{8}$C$_{10}$O$_{4}$) and interspaced with a further three 1.5~$\mu$m similar foils (8.5~$\mu$m in total).
+The standard PPACs used at CRIB are each filled with 9~Torr C$_{3}$F$_{8}$ over a length of $\approx 35$ mm ($\approx 0.3~{\rm mg}~{\rm cm}^{-2}$) confined with 2~$\mu$m aluminized Mylar windows (H$_{8}$C$_{10}$O$_{4}$) and interspaced with a further three 1.5-$\mu$m similar foils (8.5~$\mu$m in total).

-The $^{30}$S beam profile on PPACa does not have a line of sight to the high-gain GEM, although the edge of the $^{30}$S profile on PPACb does have such a line of sight.
+The $^{30}$S beam profile on PPACa does not have a line of sight to the high-gain GEM owing to the active target entrance window combined with the bridge over the downstream high-gain GEM, although the edge of the $^{30}$S profile on PPACb does have such a line of sight.
 Thus, we can geometrically rule out PPACa (but not PPACb) as a source of background $\alpha$ particles.

-Although the CNO-group elements require some consideration, we can immediately rule out hydrogen as a background source of $\alpha$ particles, because the $^{30}$S(p,\,$\alpha$) reaction $Q$-value is $-8.47$~MeV, and the $^{30}$S+p system $E_{\rm c.m.}<4$~MeV anywhere after the dispersive focal plane.
+Although the CNO-group elements require some consideration, we can immediately rule out hydrogen as a background source of $\alpha$ particles, because the $^{30}$S(p,\,$\alpha$) reaction $Q$ value is $-8.47$~MeV, and the $^{30}$S+p system $E_{\rm c.m.}<4$~MeV anywhere after the dispersive focal plane.

 As for the entrance window and quenching gas, the Coulomb barriers for $^{30}$S+$^{12}$C, $^{30}$S+$^{14}$N, and $^{30}$S+$^{16}$O are 24.4, 28.0, and 31.3~MeV, respectively.
 The $^{30}$S beam energy impinging on the Kapton window is about 2.34~MeV/u, yielding $E_{\rm c.m.}=20.0, 22.3, 24.3$~MeV for nuclear interactions with $^{12}$C, $^{14}$N, and $^{16}$O, respectively.
 As for the incident $^{30}$S beam energy impinging on the He+CO$_{2}$ gas, it is about 1.62~MeV/u, which yields $E_{\rm c.m.}=13.9, 16.9$~MeV for nuclear interactions with $^{12}$C and $^{16}$O, respectively.
 Considering that the center-of-mass energies are always below the respective Coulomb barriers for the entrance window and quenching gas, this implies that the heavy-ion fusion cross sections should be many orders of magnitude lower than that of $\alpha$ elastic scattering.